jbcodeforce/jbcodeforce.github.io/docs/fun/bg/ah/index.md

 * Assess if we need to go to a location or wait later when more ready.
 * Card drawing and resource gathering actions should be less a priority when there is so much better things to do.
 * Playing the campaign multiple times to adapt the deck with better cards and prepare the play.
 What enemy to fight...
-* Assess before moving as a last action: may be better to stay with others; or better set in current location to fight an encounter.
+* Assess before moving as a last action: may be better to stay with others; or better stay in current location to fight an encounter.
 * Know when to evade.
 Remember monster without hunter does not move.
-* Try to get a 2 damages at least per attack.
+* Try to get  at least 2 damages per attack.
 * In a campaign, investigators may not do well in a given scenario, this is expected.
 So replay campaign to learn more about how to improve deck building to be better adapted.
 * To avoid bad luck on critical bag draw, think about trick like to transfer a skill test to another investigator, cancel token, cancel card effect...
 * Apply some strategies from MTG, like:

     * was this the right play?
     * what are the other options?
-    *

 ### For solo play